Zecharia Sitchin: Translations and interpretations

 When Sitchin wrote his books, only specialists could read the Sumerian language.
 However, sources such as the 2006 book Sumerian Lexicon have made the language more accessible to non-experts.

 American biblical scholar Michael S. Heiser states he has found many inaccuracies in Sitchin's translations and challenges interested parties to use this book to check their validity.
 Prof. Ronald H. Fritze, author of the book Invented Knowledge: False History, Fake Science and Pseudo-religions, mentions the example of Sitchin's claim that the Sumerian sign DIĜIR means "pure ones of the blazing rockets", adding that "Sitchin's assignment of meanings to ancient words is tendentious and frequently strained."
 Fritze also commented on Sitchin's methodology, writing that "When critics have checked Sitchin's references, they have found that he frequently quotes out of context or truncates his quotes in a way that distorts evidence in order to prove his contentions.
 Evidence is presented selectively and contradictory evidence is ignored."

 Sitchin bases his arguments on his personal interpretations of Egyptian and Sumerian texts, and the seal VA 243.
-Sitchin wrote that these ancient civilizations knew of a twelfth planet, when in fact they only knew five.
+Sitchin wrote that these ancient civilizations knew of twelve planets, when in fact they only knew five.
 Hundreds of Sumerian astronomical seals and calendars have been decoded and recorded, and the total count of planets on each seal has been five.
 Seal VA 243 has 12 dots that Sitchin identifies as planets.
-When translated, seal VA 243 reads "You're his Servant" which is now thought to be a message from a nobleman to a servant.
+When translated, seal VA 243 reads "You're his servant" which is now thought to be a message from a nobleman to a servant.
 According to Heiser, the so-called sun on Seal VA 243 is not the Sumerian symbol for the sun but is a star, and the dots are also stars.
 The symbol on seal VA 243 has no resemblance to the hundreds of documented Sumerian sun symbols.

 In a 1979 review of The Twelfth Planet, Roger W. Wescott, Professor of Anthropology and Linguistics at Drew University, Madison, New Jersey, noted Sitchin's amateurishness with respect to the primacy of the Sumerian language: